release-engineering/iib/README.md

 ### Opentelemetry Environment Variable

-To integrate IIB with Opentelemetery tracing, we will need the below two parameters.
+To integrate IIB with Opentelemetery tracing, we will need the following parameters as environment variables.

+* `IIB_OTEL_TRACING` - the boolean value which indicates if OpenTelemetry tracing is enabled in IIB.
+  This defaults to `False`.
+If this is set to `True`, `OTEL_EXPORTER_OTLP_ENDPOINT` and `OTEL_SERVICE_NAME` must be set.
 * `OTEL_EXPORTER_OTLP_ENDPOINT` - The endpoint for the OpenTelemetry exporter.
 * `OTEL_SERVICE_NAME` - "iib-api"